FelipeTomazEC/backend-take-home-test/README.md

   `GET /sleep-management/api/v1/sleep-logs/summary?startDate=yyyy-MM-dd&endDate=yyyy-MM-dd`
   Returns a summary of the user's sleep logs between two dates (inclusive).

 All endpoints require a `x-user-id` header to identify the user.
+This header should contain a valid [UUID v4](https://www.uuidgenerator.net/version4) representing the user ID.

 ## Technologies Used